Irieo/public-code-vault/README.md

 # Public talks
- My public talks given from end 2019 onwards - presentation slides, source codes and data.
+ Placeholder for some of my public talks given from end 2019 onwards - presentation slides, source codes and data.